Visiting ancient Bective Abbey Ireland

-Bective Abbey is a Cistercian abbey ruin on the River Boyne in County Meath.
+Bective Abbey is a Cistercian-order abbey ruin on the River Boyne in County Meath in Ireland’s Ancient East.
 It was founded in 1147 but apparently, most of the ruins date to the 15th century.
 The ruins include a 13th-century church, a 15th-century cloister and a 16th-century tower.
 It was considered a “daughter house” to Mellifont Abbey.

-Murchadh O Melaghlin’s territory stretched from the midlands to the east coast and he reigned for forty-seven years.
+Murchadh O Melaghlin’s the King of Meath’s territory stretched from the midlands to the east coast and he reigned for forty-seven years.

 When the Anglo-Norman lord Hugh de Lacy, Lord of Meath, was killed in 1195 his body was buried in Bective but his head was brought to St Thomas’s Abbey, Dublin.
 The two monasteries fell out over who had the right to de Lacy’s remains until the Bishop of Meath intervened in 1205 in favour of St Thomas’s.
 The Abbots of Bective were involved in disputes with other Cistercian houses such as Mellifont, Co.
 Meath and Jerpoint, Co.
 Kilkenny.

-Archaeologists discovered heraldic floor tiles at Bective that bore the arms of Gearoid Mór Fitzgerald, 8th earl of Kildare, and they believe that the early 16th century renovations were done under his ownership of Bective.
+Archaeologists discovered heraldic floor tiles at Bective that bore the arms of Gearoid Mór Fitzgerald, the 8th earl of Kildare, and they believe that the early 16th-century renovations were done under his ownership of Bective.

 Why visit Bective Abbey?